Herwig9820/ledDimming/README.md

   **Perceived LED refresh frequency = LED frequency x brightness level** **= timer frequency / (2^n - 1) x brightness level**

-As shown in the first figure (above), with a timer frequency of 3200 Hz and 512 brightness levels, setting a minimum brightness level 8 (1.57% of maximum brightness) will get rid of all, or most, low-brightness flicker (all depends on ambient lighting, eye sensitivity etc.).
+As shown in the figure (above), with a timer frequency of 3200 Hz and 512 brightness levels, setting a minimum brightness level 8 (1.57% of maximum brightness) will get rid of all, or most, low-brightness flicker (all depends on ambient lighting, eye sensitivity etc.).
 If flicker is still noticeable, increase minimum brightness with 1 or 2 steps.
 Or increase timer frequency a little.

 Using PWM, you would need a timer output and associated ISR execution around 30 kHz - either impossible or a waste of processor time.